stelzinga/MF/Management_Framework-Appendix.md

 AoA vs MoA
 https://www.onboardmeetings.com/blog/articles-of-association-vs-memorandum/

-Note that depending on the country, it is possible to not be required to have both MoA and AoA.
-For example in Hong Kong, only AoA are required since the new Companies Ordinance of 2006.
+Depending on the country, it is possible to not be required to have both MoA and AoA e.g., Hong Kong, only AoA are required since the new Companies Ordinance of 2006.
 ________________________________________
 ## SWOT Analysis (Framework)
 Strength and Weaknesses of a SWOT refer to *internal* forces, whereas Opportunities and Threats refer to *external* forces.
 Internal means *within* the Venture.
 In other words, Strengths and Weaknesses (internal) refer to aspects that are in control of the Venture, whereas Threats and Opportunities (external) are not in control of the Venture.
 Details of how to perform a SWOT can be found here: